MultiSafepay/docs/content/payments/methods/banks/ideal/integration-and-testing.md

 {{< /details >}}

-You cannot test iDEAL QR in your MultiSafepay test account.
+You can't test iDEAL QR in your MultiSafepay test account.
 You can only make test payments in your live MultiSafepay account.

 ## Logos